Bringing Manufacturing Jobs Back Requires Investment

 To date, those companies that have been able to reshore more easily are those who have an established network of U.S. suppliers and have found that their production activities have been simplified thanks to the move.
 Companies that require skill sets that have experienced a talent shortage in the U.S. will either need to first locate schools that continue to train in those skill sets or a pool of individuals with interest in being trained in those skill sets.
 The textile industry and other industries that offshored their activities decades ago are hardest hit by this talent shortage.

 With the added expense of either comprehensive talent searches or additional training, many companies are still looking at reshoring.
 Ensuring there is enough cash flow to find the right staff with the right skill set or to purchase the appropriate equipment can be difficult, however.

 According to a 2016 survey by AlixPartners LLP, almost 70% of European and U.S. manufacturers and distributors are considering relocating their production operations closer to home.
 Even those companies that have limited funds for moving (primarily, smaller firms) are interested in reshoring.
 For these smaller firms, however, it is imperative that the move be successful and that all possibilities are planned for and properly executed upon.
 Their smaller budgets require strict budgeting and thorough researching of the talent pool.
 These firms can be helped by discussing their needs with a private business funding company.

 Financing Manufacturing Activities

-If you’re thinking of reshoring and are interested in how PO financing or factoring work, consulting with a trained specialist at Capstone Business Funding should be your next step.
+If you’re thinking of reshoring and are interested in how PO financing or factoring work, consulting with a trained specialist at Capstone Capital Group should be your next step.
 Give us a call or visit or website to learn more.